K-pop

-In 2018, K-pop experienced significant growth and became a "power player", marking a 17.9% increase in revenue growth.
-As of 2019, Korean popular music is ranked at number six among the top ten music markets worldwide according to the International Federation of the Phonographic Industry's "Global Music Report 2019", with BTS and Blackpink cited as artists leading the market growth.
-In 2020, K-pop experienced a record-breaking year when it experienced a 44.8% growth and positioned itself as the fastest-growing major market of the year.
+As a component of the Korean Wave, the international popularity of K-pop by the 2010s can be attributed to the rise of social media.
+In 2019, South Korea ranked sixth among the top ten music markets worldwide, with artists BTS and Blackpink leading the growth.
+2020 was a record-breaking year for South Korea when it experienced a 44.8% growth and became the fastest-growing major market of the year.